nathancarter/how2data/database/tasks/How to do a hypothesis test for a population proportion/description.md

  * How to do a hypothesis test for a mean difference (matched pairs)
  * How to do a hypothesis test for the difference between means when both population variances are known
  * How to do a hypothesis test for the difference between two proportions
+ * How to do a hypothesis test for the mean with known standard deviation
  * How to do a hypothesis test for the ratio of two population variances
  * How to do a hypothesis test of a coefficient's significance
  * How to do a one-sided hypothesis test for two sample means